dima853/self_university/network/modem/fsk/fsk.md

 **Attention:** The file `modem_signal.raw` is not a standard audio file (for example, `.wav` or `.mp3').
 It's just raw data representing the amplitudes of sound waves.
 To listen to this file, you will need an audio editor that can import raw data.
 In Audacity, select "Import Raw Data" and specify the parameters (sampling rate, data format).

-I hope this detailed analysis helped you understand this code!
-If you have any more questions, do not hesitate to ask.